Ali-Forootani/neural_wind_model/README.md

 - When you finished with the training you can evaluate the models with files `evaluate_wind_psr_lstm_cpu.py`, `evaluate_wind_psr.py`, and `evaluate_transform_lstm_psr.py`
 - The files such as `wind_globe_map_eu.py` is to visualize the wind statistics over EU map.
 The file `wind_load.sh` is to use High Performance Computing units SLRUM, but it is case specific adn     may differe from cluster to cluster.
 - An exmple of jupyte notebook also is provided `training_wind_lstm_psr.ipynb`

+#### Using the Jupyter Notebook
+To reproduce the experiments step-by-step, open the Jupyter notebook:

+`training_wind_lstm_psr.ipynb`

+This notebook:
+- Automatically downloads the required `.nc` files from Zenodo into the `nc_files/` folder,
+- Prepares the dataset,
+- Trains the LSTM-based model,
+- Evaluates and visualizes results.

+To run it:
+1. Install Jupyter (`pip install notebook`).
+2. Start Jupyter with `jupyter notebook`.
+3. Open `training_wind_lstm_psr.ipynb` and run all cells sequentially.

 ## **An Example of Module Structures for LSTM Framework**